magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 defaults.
 The more you adhere to the defaults of the tool in your hand, the less it will be your pain in managing the project.

-By taking into accounts these premies, let's create a directory structure for our new project, named `modern-cljs`, by adhering as much as possibile to the `boot` defaults.
+By taking into accounts these premier, let's create a directory structure for our new project, named `modern-cljs`, by adhering as much as possible to the `boot` defaults.

 The suggested directory layout of the project is the following: